Today's Articles

 On this date in 1916, we celebrate the founding of The American Tennis Association (ATA), the first Black sports organization in the United States.

-Formed by a group of Black businessmen, college professors, and physicians, the ATA has become the top organization for Blacks from all walks of life who want to enjoy the camaraderie and competition offered by tennis.
+Formed by a group of Black businessmen, college professors, and physicians, including Robert W. Johnson, the ATA has become the premier organization for Black individuals from all walks of life who want to enjoy the camaraderie and competition that tennis offers.
 Since its inception, the ATA has honored the founding fathers' primary objectives:

 To bring Black tennis enthusiasts and players into close and friendly relations.